 - Make sure that you arenโt rotating toward the ground.

-- Your neck should be in line with your body, not tilted up, which could strain the neck.
+- Your neck should be aligned with your body, not tilted up, which could strain the neck.
 Keep your gaze down at the floor.

 - Don’t focus too much on the clock, quality is more important than quantity.
 When your form begins to suffer, it is time to give up.